Chloeliyi/I3E_STLD_ASG2/README.md

 # Settings
 - Audio Volume: Adjust the volume levels for sound effects and music to your preference.
 # Limitations and Known Bugs
+- The enemy may not be accurate at aiming at you
+- The teleporters might need to be clicked a few times to be able to unlock
+-
 # How To Win The Game
 To win the game and successfully return home, you must:
 1. Explore the crashed spaceship to gather resources and discover clues.